xzel23/utility/README.md

 ## Logging

 - all internal logging is done through log4j-api instead of slf4j
-- introduced util-logging-slf4j as sub project of util-logging.
+- introduced util-logging-slf4j as subproject of util-logging.
 Note that util-logging is not intended as a production logging replacement.
 It is intended to provide utilities to capture and display log data in an application window.

 ## Changes

+### 13.1.2

+- IoUtil.closeAll()
+- code cleanup
+- javadoc

 ### 13.1.1

-- FIX: do no throw an exception when temp directory permissions cannot be set.
-Instead log a warning message.
-Th reason is that especially the Files.setWriteable() does not seem to always return correct results, even when the directory does have the requested permissions.
+- FIX: do not throw an exception when temp directory permissions cannot be set, log a warning message instead.
+The reason is that especially the Files.setWriteable() does not seem to always return correct results, even when the
+  directory does have the requested permissions.

 ### 13.1